Lenz-K/optee_os_kvm/README.md

 ## Building

 To download the necessary sources and build OP-TEE, it is recommended to create a script with the contents of [build_for_kvm.sh](https://github.com/Lenz-K/optee_os_kvm/blob/plat-kvm/build_for_kvm.sh) and place it in a directory of your choice and execute it.
-The script will download several repositories includng this one (They are defined in [kvm.xml](https://github.com/Lenz-K/optee_os_kvm/blob/plat-kvm/kvm.xml)).
+The script will download several repositories including this one (They are defined in [kvm.xml](https://github.com/Lenz-K/optee_os_kvm/blob/plat-kvm/kvm.xml)).
 It will then start the make process using the makefile [kvm.mk](https://github.com/Lenz-K/optee_os_kvm/blob/plat-kvm/kvm.mk).
 The script contains a variable `JOBS` that defines the amount of jobs in several steps of the build process.

+The ELF file containing OP-TEE OS and the trusted applications can be faund at `./optee_os/out/arm/core/tee.elf`